 Ryan Carpenter is first into the tank with his business, “Moberi.”
 He is seeking $50,000 for a 15 percent stake in his company.
 It is the world’s first bicyle-powered smoothie and juice cart.

-Daymond John and Mark Cuban try out the bicycles firsthand.
-By pedaling the bicycles, they are mixing up the smoothies that are in a pitcher attached to the front of the bike.
+Daymond John and Mark Cuban try out the bicycles first-hand.
+By pedaling the bicycles, they are mixing up the smoothie that are in a pitcher attached to the front of the bike.
 Kevin O’Leary and Barbara Corcoran think it’s a ridiculous idea.
 They both go out.
 Ryan explains that he has $70,000 in sales this year.
-Robert Herjavec thinks it’s a clever idea, but does not want to invest.
+Robert Herjavec think it’s a clever idea, but does not want to invest.
 Mark loves the idea, but doesn’t like the cost of the bikes.
 The bikes cost $2000 a piece.
 None of the Sharks bite, and Ryan is left without a deal.

 Spy Escape and Evasion

 Next up is a former CIA agent, Jason Hanson, with his company “Spy Escape and Evasion.”
 He is seeking $100,000 for 15 percent of his company.

 He argues that the espionage is dangerous, and that people need to be able to blend in with their surroundings.
 He asks Barbara to come up and duct tape his wrists.
 He shows the Sharks how to rip apart the duct tape.
 He is essentially selling his skills and technique secrets.
 Kevin worries that he is sharing confidential techniques, but he assures the Sharks that nothing he is sharing is confidential.